I won’t lie to you, mama. This topic is HARD. Non-viable pregnancy is sometimes a blessing but ALWAYS a tragedy.

 The various causes of a non-viable pregnancy range from significant defects preventing there from ever being a fetus to infections that erode the environment in which the fetus grows.

-Some of these are pretty small potatoes, momma.
+Some of these are pretty small potatoes, mama.
 But some of them can be really serious if left untreated.

 Anembryonic Gestation / Blighted Ovum